-With the original Mini, every time we sent a message the device would instruct us to move somewhere with a clear view of the sky, even if we were above treeline on a clear day.
-Every time we would then have to select “wait for GPS” or “send anyway.”
-We tried both options many times, and without fail the next time we went to send a message we had to go through the same thing.
+With the original Mini, every time I sent a message the device would instruct us to move somewhere with a clear view of the sky, even if I was above treeline on a clear day.
+Every time I would then have to select “wait for GPS” or “send anyway.”
+I tried both options many times, and without fail the next time I went to send a message I had to go through the same thing.

 The device would always eventually find a satellite and send the message.
-But we did find that extra step annoying, especially when we were just trying to send our family a preset message confirming we’re still alive and having a blast.
-Since switching to the InReach Mini 2, we have not gotten that message.
+But I did find that extra step annoying, especially when I was just trying to send my family a preset message confirming I’m still alive and having a blast.
+Since switching to the InReach Mini 2, I have not gotten that message.
 So, it seems like Garmin fixed this issue.